swtechsolutions/python-contact-manager/README.md

 # python-contact-manager
 An contact manager written in python with the help of Google Gemini AI.

+### Dependencies
+ - The only library that you need to install is Pillow.
+ - Run `pip install pillow` or use your IDE's package manager.

 # Here's a summary of the process and prompts used during this chat to create the contact manager app:

 Initial Goal: Create a basic contact management application using Tkinter (for the GUI) and SQLite (for data storage).